 Working with many stakeholders, including the medical campus, Metro Transit, and the contractor, Mackey Mitchell redesigned the station so that it could stay in use during construction, be buildable in an extremely constrained site, while providing a world-class design.
 Mackey Mitchell was able to manage diverse and sometimes competing viewpoints to come to a consensus that all stakeholders could agree to and be excited about.

-This new front door to the medical campus will have a wide and gracious stairway leading to a new welcome center to guide guests and visitors.
-A glassy, light-filled elevator will take patrons down to an expanded platform canopy that shelters them from the elements.
-New lighting will fill the space and contribute to a safe and comfortable environment.
-The station will now be well positioned for the future, with upgrades that allow the university, its medical partners and the city to provide a greatly improved doorway for visitors and residents traveling to some of the area’s most loved neighborhoods.
+This new front door to the medical campus now features a wide and gracious stairway leading to a new welcome center to guide guests and visitors.
+A glassy, light-filled elevator takes patrons down to an expanded platform canopy that shelters them from the elements.
+New lighting fills the space and contributes to a safe and comfortable environment.
+The station is now positioned for the future, with upgrades that allow the university, its medical partners and the city to provide a greatly improved doorway for visitors and residents traveling to some of the area’s most loved neighborhoods.

 The updates to the Central West End Station will enhance safety, security and accessibility, while also helping people who get on and off the train at our stop feel welcome.

 Assistant Vice-Chancellor, Assistant Dean of Operations and Facilities, Washington University School of Medicine